alex1092/MoralChecker/README.md

 ## Diagram
 	Develop a diagram which describes the control flow of your application.
 Your diagram must:
 - show the workflow/logic and/or integration of the features in your application for each feature.
-- utilise a recognised format or set of conventions for a control flow diagram, such as UML.
+- utilize a recognized format or set of conventions for a control flow diagram, such as UML.

 ## Implementation Plan
 Develop an implementation plan which:
 - outlines how each feature will be implemented and a checklist of tasks for each feature
-- prioritise the implementation of different features, or checklist items within a feature
+- prioritize the implementation of different features, or checklist items within a feature
 - provide a deadline, duration or other time indicator for each feature or checklist/checklist-item

-Utilise a suitable project management platform to track this implementation plan
+Utilize a suitable project management platform to track this implementation plan

 > Your checklists for each feature should have at least 5 items.